Provismet/LilyPanel/README.md

     "port": 39540
 }
 ```
-The ip must be enclosed in "quotes" or 'apostrophies'.
+The ip must be enclosed in "quotes" or 'apostrophes'.
 The port must be an integer.

 #### Inochi Session